Project management skills: 25 soft, hard, & technical skills

 Your project timeline is the order and duration of events during your project lifecycle.
 Knowing your project timeline helps your team track project success and deliver the right assets on time.

-In order to build a great project timeline, make sure you clarify the start and end dates of your project, as well as any key milestones.
-As you continue building out individual tasks and deliverables, set dependencies between tasks, and clarify the start and end date of each piece of work.
+To build a great project timeline, clarify the start and end dates of your project, along with any key milestones.
+As you continue to build out individual tasks and deliverables, set dependencies among tasks and clarify the start and end dates for each piece of work.

 7. Task management

-Once your project is officially underway, task management refers to how well you manage your and your team’s time.
-The best project managers have visibility into what their team is working on in real-time, so they can help their team effectively prioritize and execute work.
+Once your project is officially underway, task management refers to how well you manage your time and your team's time.
+The best project managers have real-time visibility into what their teams are working on, so they can help them effectively prioritize and execute work.

-But you don’t have to magically know everything that’s happening in your project—instead, use task management software.
-Task management software is more than a to-do list—it’s a way to get a holistic view of all of the work happening in your project.
-With effective task management, you can empower your team to work more productively, efficiently, and effectively.
+But you don't have to magically know everything that's happening in your project; instead, use task management software.
+Task management software is more than a to-do list; it's a way to get a holistic view of all of the work happening in your project.

 quotation mark

-Sarah Elliott, VP, Global Product Marketing, Integral Ad Science
+Sarah Elliott, wiceprezes ds. globalnego marketingu produktu, Integral Ad Science

 8 technical skills all project managers need

-Technical skills refer to your knowledge of specific tools and softwares within project management.
-These tools aren’t hard to learn—as we mentioned before, modern project management is built to be flexible and easy to use.
-These eight skills are aspects of project management roles you should become familiar with, so you know when and how to leverage them.
+Technical skills refer to your knowledge of specific tools and software within project management.
+Modern project management tools are built to be flexible and easy to use, so these skills aren't hard to learn.
+Here are the eight technical skills every project manager should know:

 1. Project management software skills